 What is Agile?
 What is Scrum?
 What is Sprint?
 Though these English words have their own meaning, but also they got ability to confuse a novice.
 If you are practicing Agile in any form, you might have already got sense of what is this all about.
-Here we explore the basics of Agile, what are the tenants of Agile?
+Here we explore the agile key principles, the basics of Agile, what are the tenants of Agile?
 When one says, I am doing it in an Agile way, what is it that he/she is doing differently?
 Let us find it out.

 More than a project management technique, Agile is a thinking process of individuals and team.
 Hence, before getting into the activities to implement Agile, one first needs to think in an Agile way.
 So what does it means thinking in Agile way?
 To answer it, we may start with what we can achieve by using Agile.
 Here is a list –